voidstarsec/hw-hacking-lab/wiki/oscope-vs-logic-analyzer.md

 2. Logic analyzers are used to analyze **digital signals** and convert high/low voltage pulses into a sequence of 0s and 1s that we can attempt to interpret.

 So, how do we choose what tool to use?
-For example, let's say we are measuring a voltage source on a particular target we are trying [glitch](https://voidstarsec.com/blog/replicant-part-1).
+For example, let's say we are measuring a voltage source on a particular target we are trying to [glitch](https://voidstarsec.com/blog/replicant-part-1).
 If we want to monitor the fluctuations of the voltage line, we should use an oscilloscope.
 The oscilloscope will let us observe the **voltage over time**, allowing us to see the small period where the voltage drops to a low value and then returns to normal.
 See the image below, where the purple line represents the voltage line being glitched:

 ![Glitch!](https://voidstarsec.com/blog/assets/images/glitch/scope/SDS00001.png)